gromacs/gromacs/docs/doxygen/lib/refdata.md

 all browsers.
 For the same reason, the XSLT files must be in the same folder as the XML files.
-For cases where the XSLT files are shared between multiple modules, `src/testutils/copy_xsl.sh` takes care to synchronize the files after a master copy is edited.
+For cases where the XSLT files are shared between multiple modules, `src/testutils/copy_xsl.sh` takes care to synchronize the files after a main copy is edited.